Presidency of Jacob Zuma: Motions of no confidence: 2010–2018

-The August 2017 motion of no confidence was notable because it was the first allowed to proceed by secret ballot.
+The August 2017 motion of no confidence was notable because it was the first allowed to proceed by secret ballot, following the Constitutional Court's judgment in UDM v Speaker of the National Assembly earlier that year.
 The motion received the most support of any such motion during Zuma's presidency, with 177 votes in favour; although the ANC had 249 MPs, only 198 MPs voted against the motion.
 Political analyst Stephen Grootes told the Guardian that between 25 and 30 ANC MPs appeared to have defied the ANC's instruction to vote against the motion, and the Mail & Guardian guessed that 26 MPs had voted in favour while nine abstained.

 Recall by the ANC: February 2018

 At the ANC's 54th National Conference in December 2017, Zuma was succeeded by his deputy, Ramaphosa, as ANC president.
 Thereafter, there was growing pressure on Zuma to resign from the national presidency.
 On 6 February 2018, Zuma's annual State of the Nation Address, scheduled for 8 February, was postponed indefinitely "to create room for establishing a much more conducive political atmosphere."
 The following week, Ramaphosa and Zuma spent almost five days in talks.
 On Monday 12 December, when it became clear that the negotiations had failed, the ANC National Executive Committee convened an emergency meeting near Pretoria, and, after nearly ten hours of debate, decided that Zuma should be "recalled" by the party if he did not resign voluntarily.
 Ramaphosa and another senior official reportedly drove to Zuma's home just after midnight to deliver the ultimatum, but Zuma refused, insisting on a three-month notice period or transition period before leaving office.
 On 13 December, the National Executive Committee publicly announced its intention to recall Zuma.
 As a party-political body, it formally lacked the authority to remove sitting presidents – but, if Zuma did not resign at its request, it could instruct the ANC caucus, which controlled Parliament, to remove him through a motion of no confidence.
 Indeed, the party planned to remove him in this way if he did not resign by midnight on Wednesday.